 What protection do ABTA Members offer?

-All package and ‘flight-plus’ holidays that have been sold by ABTA Members are protected financially in the event of a company failure.
+All package and ‘flight-plus’ holidays that have been sold to you in the UK by ABTA Members are protected financially in the event of a company failure.
 This means that in the unlikely event your travel company goes out of business, there is a quick, clear and simple process for you to follow, so you’ll be able to continue your holiday as planned or get your money back.

 Well-known financial protection schemes include ABTA’s own scheme as well as ATOL, which covers all flight-based packages and flight-plus holidays.
 Many ABTA Members also offer additional financial protection for services such as hotels or flights, which may not automatically be protected under another scheme.
 ABTA also protects many other types of package travel – including cruise holidays; coach, rail and self-drive packages.